Christmas cards and trees: what to buy and how to recycle

 Artificial trees are less environmentally-friendly as most are made from non-recyclable plastic.
 The carbon emissions generated to produce artificial trees are also very high.
 If you do opt for an artificial tree, try to use it for as long as possible to reduce the environmental impact.

-More ways to enjoy nature this Christmas
+More ways to enjoy and help nature this Christmas

 Alternative charity gifts for Christmas